 - Effort / Resources (effort needed to design, develop, test and deliver)

 - Quality (defect potentials for each constituent of the delivery)

 How fast can you derive size estimates

-Manually, a competent analyst can count (measure) function points at a rate of about 100-500 FP per day.
+Manually, a competent analyst can count (measure) function points at a rate of about 100-500 FP per day (approx $100k – $500k of software).
 This depends on the quality and clarity of the requirements and specifications.
 The speed also depend on the experience and ability of the analyst.
-Thats in the order of $100k – $500k ‘s worth of software.

-To do this, take a few past projects, insert their requirements into ScopeMaster to get the functional size.
+Take a few past projects, insert their requirements into ScopeMaster to get the functional size.
 Given that you (should) know the cost, effort and schedule of those projects.
-You can then use that data to predict the next project.
+You can then use that data to predict the next project, simple, easy and fast.